Want to contribute? Fork us in GitHub!

 Objects

-The <objects/> element contains object, as they are found in the source code, where each objects is represented by the <o> element.
-Each <o> element may have a few optional attributes:
+The <objects/> element contains object, as they were found in the source code, where each object is represented by the <o/> element.
+Each <o/> element may have a few optional attributes:

 Data Objects